 6. Test and audit your firewall protection

 During configuration, use penetration testing and vulnerability scanning to check for weaknesses.
-Testing identifies areas of improvement.
+Testing identifies areas for improvement.
 This makes it easier to resolve security problems before the firewall goes live.
 Never activate a firewall without carrying out proper security checks.

 After deployment, auditing becomes critically important.
 Schedule audits to inspect firewall logs and carry out further vulnerability scans.
 Make sure ACLs and rules are relevant and secure.
-Document any changes, and store audit information to allow easy regulatory reporting.
+Document any changes and store audit information to allow easy regulatory reporting.

 Firewall configuration challenges